Khanguye/PyBer_Analysis/README.md

 ![data table](analysis/challenge5_dataframe.png)

+Limitation:

-Limitation: The dataset did not mention how fare of each ride-sharing is calculated (distance, time, or one way or round-trip).
+The dataset did not mention how fare of each ride-sharing is calculated (distance, time, or one way or round-trip).

+Conclusion:

 Total number of rides in rural cities is 5 to 13 times less than suburban and urban cities respectively so the total fare amount of rural and total drivers are also less than suburban and urban cities.
 Because of not many drivers in rural cities, its average fare per ride  and the average fare per driver are higher than suburban and urban cities.
 By looking at the average fare per driver, drivers in rural cities makes more 3 times than driver urban cities.
 However, urban rides are more frequencely booked than rural rides.
 The average fare per ride in suburban and urban cities are cheaper than rural cities because suburban and urban total drivers are more 6 to 30 times than rural total drivers.